StemTBioinf/UNIXWorkshop/index.md

 The purpose of this workshop is to get you familiar with the UNIX environment and using the Lunarc LSENS system for high-performance computing.
 By the time you are done here, you should be able to do the following:

-- Log into Lunarc using the ThinLinc client to enter the Lunarc desktop environment
+- Log into Lunarc using the Thinlinc client to enter the Lunarc desktop environment
 - Navigate the file structure and move files/folders around.
 - Queue up a job to run on the compute nodes (a job for example could be a sequence alignment from an NGS run)
 - More complicated bash usage with grep, awk, find, pipes and a tiny bit of bash scripting (this is optional/for further study).